- May 28, 2019

 Remember how we talked about how important music is when it comes to defining emotion and depth in a film?
 Soundstripe makes it easy to find exactly what you're looking for by including search filters based on Mood, Genre, Pace, Duration, Artists, and more.

 Soundstripe also has pre-made playlists, including Staff Curated ones, to make finding the soundtrack for your movieeasier than ever.
 Some awesome examples of these playlists ideal for films include Epic Score, Atmospheric, and Epic Blockbuster.

 Secondly, unlike other royalty free music sites, Soundstripe works on a subscription basis rather than a pay-per-download basis.
-Soundstripe Pricing Plans are extremely affordable — you could literally be paying as little as $11.25 a month for unlimited music downloads.
+Soundstripe Pricing Plans are extremely affordable — especially for unlimited music downloads.

 Filmmaking isn't exactly what most would consider an inexpensive pursuit.
 Even hobbyists who create short films for fun know how expensive equipment can be.
 With Soundstripe saving you so much money on music, it becomes clear why filmmakers love it.

 When you're ready to get started, all you need to do is head on over to the Sign Up page, select a plan, enter some details, and start downloading tracks for your next film in minutes.